 Why reinvent the wheel every time, this flat-pack delivery solution is that future?

-Further advantages of the flat-pack system are:
+Advantages of the flat-pack kit-of-parts system are:

 - Versatile range of design styles and size produced from standardized components.